 These steps are modified and pulled from our Installation Manuals.
 You can find all of our zip line kit installation manuals below:

 Bungee Brake Installation

-Your bungee stop is installed near the end of your zip line to catch and the pulley and slow it down to a stop.
+Your bungee stop is installed near the end of your zip line and it is designed to catch the Trolley and slow it down to a stop.
 The block should be bolted together around the cable, with the rubber pad facing the top of the ride.
-The 30’ bungee cord then runs from the block to the anchor lag screw, which can be screwed into a nearby tree or post (use the 3/8” quick links to connect the bungee cord to the anchor and the block).
-The bungee cord has a safe stretch limit of 175%, so make sure the cord is NOT stretching to more than 50’ when riders are hitting the brake.
+The 30’ bungee cord then runs from the block to the anchor Lag Screw, which can be screwed into a nearby tree or post (use the 3/8” Quick Links to connect the bungee cord to the anchor and the block).
+The Bungee Cord has a safe stretch limit of 175%, so make sure the cord is NOT stretching to more than 50’ when riders are hitting the brake.
 If you are stretching it longer than 50’, try doubling the bungee back so that you have two 15’ cords providing increased resistance, and make sure these are not stretching past 25’ in length.
 If you are still over extending your bungee, you will need to purchase more bungee cord or decrease the slope of your zip line.

 Assemble your riding equipment

 Most zip line kits will come with a few components to assemble together for each rider.
-The trolley will typically be removable from the zip line, except for the Viper which is made to stay on the zip line.
-This trolley will have various attachments that can lock on it via carabiners, such as handlebars, seats, and harnesses.
+The trolley will typically be removable from the zip line, except for the Chetco which is made to stay on the zip line.
+This trolley will have various attachments that can lock on it via carabiners, such as Handlebars, Seats, and Harnesses.

 Test your new zip line

-Weight Test: The weight test should be done at the center of the zip line with at least 350lbs of load (hang a rope from the pulley and have two adults bounce their weight on it).
+Weight Test: The weight test should be done at the center of the zip line with 200-350 lbs of load (hang a rope from the pulley and have two adults bounce their weight on it).
 Then check/retighten all cable clamps, bungee block bolts, and turnbuckles.
 Never exceed 350lbs in the actual operation of the zip line.

 © Zip Line Gear 2016